RichardScottOZ/book-mentat/README.md

 - At one point, I used opencv-python-headless which worked for my case with FastAPI when I deployed on Heroku once.
 What's the
 - pip install -U opencv-python
 - apt update && apt install -y libsm6 libxext6 ffmpeg libfontconfig1 libxrender1 libg
+- runtime memory you can adjust in config for pool
+- /tmp is writeable in container

 # possibly
 -  Set the LD_LIBRARY_PATH environment variable